 Most personal injury claims involve a legal theory of negligence.
 To prove your negligence claim, you must show:

 If you do not have evidence supporting each element, you will lose your claim.

 For this reason, it’s important to document every aspect of your claim, this includes:

 You should also consider speaking with an experienced personal injury lawyer.

 While you should always be polite and cooperative during a traffic stop or after an accident, you do not have to comply with field sobriety tests.
 However, if police arrest you on suspicion of drunk driving, you typically should comply with blood-alcohol testing.

-It’s also important that you remain silent and contact an experienced DUI lawyer.
-A criminal defense lawyer will help you understand your legal rights, your possible defenses, and might help you avoid or minimize criminal penalties.
+It’s also important that you remain silent and contact an experienced Arizona DUI lawyer.
+A Phoenix criminal defense lawyer will help you understand your legal rights, your possible defenses, and might help you avoid or minimize criminal penalties.